Foreigners drawn in as fear and loathing grip China's finance industry

 While they welcome the need to investigate and prosecute rule breakers, they say a lack of legal recourse in China creates the fear about being caught up in the net.
 When authorities call executives in, they say they are never sure if they are being asked to help with enquiries or are under suspicion and when they might be released.

-A lawyer who has assisted foreign firms caught up in the probes said some were introducing new onshore compliance programs, although that did not guarantee keeping out of trouble.
+A lawyer who has assisted foreign firms caught up in the probes said some were introducing new onshore compliance programmes, although that did not guarantee keeping out of trouble.

 “You can’t ‘comply’ because there is no rule of law,” he said.
 “The best thing you can do is establish processes for who is likely to be taken away, and how to make sure they aren’t disappeared forever.”